Cleveland Indians will abandon Chief Wahoo logo next year

 “When people look at Chief Wahoo, they think baseball,” Bob DiBiasio, the Indians’ senior vice president of public affairs, told the Cleveland Scene in 2012.

-But it long been criticized by some as insensitive to Native Americans.
+But it has long been criticized by some as insensitive to Native Americans.
 A 2005 American Psychological Association paper on the topic said that the mascots “undermine the ability of American Indian nations to portray accurate and respectful images of their culture, spirituality and traditions” and “are a contemporary example of prejudice by the dominant culture.”

 The Associated Press contributed to this report.